waelhammoudeh/pgadmin4-slackbuild/README.md

 file system layout, the package is installed under /opt directory.

 The info file "DOWNLOAD" line is NOT confirming to any standard!
-You may need to adjust your script - if use this - or edit the info file.
+You may need to adjust your script - if you use this - or edit the info file.
 There are 2 lines with "DOWNLOAD1" and "DOWNLOAD2" prefixes.

 I hope somebody will find this script helpful.

 Wael Hammoudeh
-January 13/2021
+January 13/2022